BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 📅 How Often Should You Train Flexibility & Mobility?

-- 2–3 focused sessions per week for noticeable improvements
+2–3 focused sessions per week with flexibility exercises for noticeable improvements.

-- End workouts with 5–10 minutes of static stretching for flexibility
+End workouts with 5–10 minutes of static stretching to improve flexibility.

 ⚠️ Common Mistakes to Avoid